 (2) Subclause (1) shall not be construed as preventing a person who is not a subscribing member of the Association from being or becoming a member of the club in accordance with the rules of the club.

-[Schedule 2 amended by No. 14 of 1996 s.
-4; No. 12 of 1998 s.
+[Clause 2 amended by No. 12 of 1998 s.
 96.]

 Notes

-1 This is a compilation of the Liquor Licensing Act 1988 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 June 2006 of the Liquor Licensing Act 1988 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table